Two Channel Filter Banks on Arbitrary Graphs with Positive Semi Definite Variation Operators: Two-channel filter banks on graphs

-\end{theorem} Note that we can always permute the rows and columns of $\Mm$, so that $\Ac = \{ 1,2,\cdots,\vert \Ac \vert \}$, up to vertex re-indexing. \autoref{prop:folding-variation} generalizes \autoref{prop_folding_bipartite}, demonstrating that the spectral folding property is not unique to the $(\Lcb,\Id)$-GFT of bipartite graphs, and in fact, it is always satisfied if the inner product matrix $\Qm$ is chosen as in \eqref{eq_M_Q}.
-Note also that while other recent work \cite{girault2018irregularity,chou2019volumetric,krivokuca2019volumetric,girault2020graph} demonstrates the benefits of using alternative inner products for signal processing on irregular domains, our work is the first to show that non-diagonal choices of $\Qm$ are also useful.
+\end{theorem} The condition that $\Mm_{\Ac \Ac}$ and $\Mm_{\Bc \Bc}$ are non singular is satisfied for any vertex partition if $\Mm \succ 0$.
+This condition also holds if $\Mm$ is the combinatorial or normalized Laplacian of a connected graph. \autoref{prop:folding-variation} generalizes \autoref{prop_folding_bipartite}, demonstrating that the spectral folding property is not unique to the $(\Lcb,\Id)$-GFT of bipartite graphs, and in fact, it is always satisfied if the inner product matrix $\Qm$ is chosen as in \eqref{eq_M_Q}.

 Using \eqref{eq_M_Q}, the fundamental matrix $\Zm=\Um \Lambdam \Um^{\top}\Qm$ is